urbanityllc/axthe/docs/setup.md

 ### Pre-requestites
-- You need A DNS name/domain, I recommend http://easydns.com or Porkbun.com (and I recommend against GoDaddy).
+- You need A DNS name/domain, I recommend Porkbun.com or http://easydns.com (and I recommend against GoDaddy), so get(or transfer) a domain that you can control.
 - A $5-$10 / month ubuntu based OS server in the cloud.
 You can pick anything similar to http://primcast.com, http://vultr.com, http://hetzner.com, http://soyoustart.com, Digital Ocean, Linode, etc. Likely that anything Ubuntu in the cloud will do the job.